mfonsen/parsestatements/README.md

   * in my test material, I don't have all possible transaction types.
 These need to be added manually.
     * At least in S-Pankki it's possible to add custom types that replace actual transaction type.
 This makes it quite hard to detect the correct type.
   * originally tested in Ubuntu, later only in OSX
+  * pdftotext is not easy to install currect OSX, studying other libraries (in javascript)

 Usage
 -----